How to Choose Educational Apps That Actually Teach

 - Scrolling through photo galleries

 The problem: Passive content is designed to hold attention, not build skills.
-Autoplay features keep children watching indefinitely.
-There is no learning objective, no feedback loop, and no endpoint.
+Autoplay keeps children watching forever.
+There's no learning goal, no feedback, and no endpoint.

 Active Screen Time